People Taking Action: Peninsula couple gives man a thousand dollars after he was scammed

 Newport News residents Penny and Mike Whitehurst saw the story and wanted to help.

-“I really admired him for coming forward cause people try to scam us all the time and its embarrassing."
+“I really admired him for coming forward cause people try to scam us all the time and it's embarrassing."

 “That’s a real whammy when you’re paying bills and trying to buy food for your family.”